mrslezak/MODKernel-V2-Cepheus/README.md

 twrp-3.3.1-41-cepheus-mauronofrio.img *** NOTE THE fstab.qcom FILE IN THIS REPO MUST BE IN /vendor/etc/ OR YOUR PHONE WILL NOT BE
 ABLE TO MOUNT THE DATA PARTITION!!!! *** So your next step is to copy the fstab.qcom via a root browser or from recovery: adb push fstab.qcom /vendor/etc/fstab.qcom while in TWRP with Mount- Vendor (volume up + power buttons, release power when the Logo shows on the screen).
-The XDA post mentioned earlier has TWRP flashable zip files that automatically do this for you.
+The XDA post mentioned earlier has TWRP flashable zip files that automatically do this for you, also in this repo.

 Flash this kernel and you can also flash the dtbo.img.
 This can be created by downloading and installing this https://android.googlesource.com/platform/system/libufdt/+/master/utils/ download the .tgz file, extract and from the src directory,